-1.6 Any conduct that is a potential violation of the University's Sexual Misconduct Policy or Discrimination and Harassment Policy will be exclusively processed, investigated and addressed pursuant to those policies and not this Student Code of Conduct, except as provided herein.
-If the Office of Equal Opportunity Services (EOS) has reasonable cause to believe that a student's presence on University premises or at a University-related or registered student organization activity poses a significant risk of substantial harm to the safety or security of any member of the University community or to property, EOS may request the issuance of an interim suspension pursuant to the Interim Suspension section of this Student Code of Conduct.
-A student may appeal the issuance of an interim suspension in accordance with Section 12.
-If a student is found to be in violation of the University's Sexual Misconduct Policy or Discrimination and Harassment Policy, and wishes to appeal any sanction(s) imposed by the Dean of Student's Office, their appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.
-Similarly, if the complainant wishes to appeal any sanction(s) imposed by the Dean of
+1.5 Any conduct that is a potential violation of the University's Sexual Misconduct Policy or Discrimination and Harassment Policy will be exclusively processed, investigated, and addressed, as appropriate, by the Office of Title IX & Equity pursuant to those policies and not this Student Code of Conduct, except as provided herein.
+If the Office of Title IX & Equity has reasonable cause to believe that a student's presence on University premises or at a University-related or registered student organization activity poses a significant risk of substantial harm to the safety or security of any member of the University community or to property, the Office of Title IX & Equity may request the issuance of an interim suspension pursuant to the Interim Suspension section of this Student Code of Conduct.
+A student may appeal the issuance of an interim suspension in accordance with Section 11.
+If a student is found to be in violation of the University's Sexual Misconduct Policy or Discrimination and Harassment Policy and wishes to appeal any sanction(s) imposed by the Dean of Student's

-Student's Office against the student, the complainant's appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.
+Office, the student's appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.
+Similarly, if the complainant wishes to appeal any sanction(s) imposed by the Dean of Students's Office against the student, the complainant's appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.